Jack Butterworth, Baron Butterworth: Other activities

+In 1966 Butterworth was appointed a member of a Royal Commission to inquire into the working of the Tribunals of Inquiry (Evidence) Act 1921.

 His other passions were the Association of Commonwealth Universities, a post-imperial organisation devoted to providing assistance to anglophone universities in developing countries, of which he was chairman for ten years; and the Foundation for Science and Technology, of which he became chairman in 1990, subsequently holding the position of president until his death.

 Butterworth was also the chairman of Midland Community Radio, the consortium which successfully bid for the Independent Local Radio franchise for Coventry and Warwickshire.
 The radio station launched as Mercia Sound in 1980.

-Peerage
+Honours

+Butterworth was appointed a Deputy Lieutenant for Warwickshire in 1967.

+He was appointed a Commander of the Order of the British Empire (CBE) in the 1982 Birthday Honours.

 He was appointed to the House of Lords as a life peer on retirement from the university in 1985.
 He was created Baron Butterworth, of Warwick in the County of Warwickshire on 15 May 1985, and he took the Conservative whip.